 Now, you’re able to start to collect and gather the assets.
 In estates with several assets, including UK shareholdings or overseas assets, the process can take longer or become complicated.

-You may have difficulty liquidating UK shareholdings within a timely manner.
+You may have difficulty liquidating UK shareholdings in a timely manner.

-A fast track service can help you sell UK shareholdings within 48 hours, allowing your client to be in receipt of funds within 7-10 days, therefore, greatly increasing the process.
+A fast track service can help you sell UK shareholdings within 48 hours, allowing your client to be in receipt of funds within 7-10 days, therefore greatly accelerating the process.

-If there are overseas assets to be collected, every country has different rules, forms and processes, which makes this process quite complicated at times.
+If there are overseas assets to be collected, every country has different rules, forms, and processes.

 Volatility in the currency market can, of course, be hugely disruptive to the estate administration process, and potentially result in lower returns than expected when the proceeds from a legal claim are repatriated.